 - Find reviews from authoritative sources in the industry

-Social distancing rules have greatly increased our reliance on video conferencing tools to stay in touch with friends, family, and fellow employees.
+It’s clear that during the pandemic, we became more reliant on video conferencing tools to bring us together.
+However now, long after social distancing rules have been scrapped, we are accustomed using online video calls to stay in touch with friends, family, and fellow employees.
 Given that software like Zoom requires access to your camera and microphone, it’s best to stick with well-known services.
-Also, be wary of apps and websites that request these permissions.
+Also, always be wary of apps and websites which request these permissions.

 Popular video conferencing tools include: